GhaziDhouafli/Morse-Code-Chat/README.md

 # Morse-Code-Chat
 Morse code is a character-encoding scheme that allows operators to send messages using a series of electrical pulses represented as short or long pulses, dots, and dashes.
+Here We will use the MQTT Server to create a Morse Code online Chat

 A-mqtt-publish1.py:This Python file represents our publisher, here we have a client named “MorseCode1” whom will connect to the broker www.mqtt-dashboard.com and this client will publish an encrypted message with the morse code to the topic “MorseCode”.